 - Travel with a local guide, your experience will be much richer and you will gain a deeper insight into the local way of life, whilst contributing to a local salary

 - Choose locally owned guesthouses, restaurants and shops

 - Pay a fair price.
 Avoid excessive bargaining, a few baht may not mean much to you, but means a lot more to the vendor

-- Provide your tour operator with any feedback or comments you have about the trip.
-If you had a positive experience offer to write a testimonial or review.
+- Provide your tour operator or host family with any feedback about your stay.
+If you had a positive experience offer to write a testimonial or review

-- Travel with an open mind and open heart, and remember a smiles goes a long way 🙂
+- Travel with an open mind and open heart, and remember a smile goes a long way 🙂